pyeventsourcing/eventsourcing/README.md

 ## Overview

-One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
+What is event sourcing?
+One definition suggests the state of an event sourced application is determined by a sequence of events.
 Another definition has event sourcing as a persistence mechanism for domain driven design.
 In any case, it is common for the state of a software application to be distributed or partitioned across a set of entities